-The basis for the amount of employee’s remuneration is found in the employment contract concluded with the employee’s employer.
-The most popular and the most important criteria for setting the amount of one’s salary are the kind of work and the qualifications required to perform the work and the quantity and quality thereof.
-For his/her work, the employee has, however, a guaranteed minimum pay, which is set pursuant to the principles and the procedure provided for in the Minimum Wage Act.
+An employee has a guaranteed minimum pay for his/her work, which is set pursuant to the principles and the procedure provided for in the Minimum Wage Act.
 If, however, a higher minimum salary has been set in collective labour agreements or the remuneration rules and procedures, then the employer is obligated to respect such agreements in place of the act.
 Apart from his/her basic pay, an employee may receive different allowances.
+Granting the latter is justified by special circumstances pertaining to the kind of work or skills of an individual employee.
 Additional remuneration can be divided into the obligatory ones (e.g., extra pay for working overtime, extra pay for working at night), and the optional ones (e.g., extra pay for working shifts, service premiums).
 An employee can also be awarded different kinds of awards and bonuses.

 Maximum Working Week

 The working time may not exceed eight hours a day and forty hours in an average five-day working week in an accepted settlement period, which does not exceed four months.
 The legislator has introduced a possibility to shorten or extend the settlement period and the working time in a day in accordance with the cases defined in the Labour Code.